SchwarzIT/onyx/apps/showcase/content/en/components/02.form-elements/input/index.md

 componentName: OnyxInput
 ---

 Text inputs are essential UI elements where users can enter textual information.
 These components play a fundamental role in facilitating user interactions and data input within applications and websites.
+For numeric values, please use the [stepper](/components/form-elements/stepper) instead.

 ## Examples